iam-py-test/my_filters_001/wiki/fix-browser-problem.md

 ## Fix browser-based malware
-Browser-based malware is fairly common now days.
+Browser-based malware is common now days.
 This guide should help remove a few of the most common types.

 Warning: This is a work in progress!